-Implementation Strategies (Actions) Responsible Parties Priority Cost Potential Funding Sources The Board of Supervisors should authorize the Open Space and Parks Advisory Committee to submit annual maintenance and improvement/acquisition priority reports to the Board.
-Board of Supervisors, Open Space and Park Advisory Committee, Township Staff On-going Administrative Costs The Township should provide incentives to direct development into the Village Overlay District and other growth areas (through a streamlined development process) in order to guide growth away from lands to be preserved.
-Board of Supervisors, Township Staff Long Term Administrative Costs, possible consultant cost between \$2,000 and \$4,000 LUPTAP The Board of Supervisors should request that the existing Agricultural Security Area Advisory Committee submit a status report of lands under Act 319, Act 515, and Agricultural Security Area protection and to prioritize farms that should be targeted for permanent preservation.
-This report should be shared with area land trusts to foster implementation.
-Board of Supervisors, Agricultural Security Area Advisory Committee, Township Staff On-going
+Cost Administrative Costs Administrative Costs, possible consultant cost between \$2,000 and \$4,000 Priority On-going Long Term On-going Responsible Parties Board of Supervisors, Open Space and Park Advisory Committee, Township Staff Board of Supervisors, Township Staff Board of Supervisors, Agricultural Security Area Advisory Committee, Township Staff lowamencin Implementation Strategies (Actions) The Board of Supervisors should authorize the Open Space and Parks Advisory Committee to submit annual maintenance and improvement/acquisition priority reports to the Board.
+The Township should provide incentives to direct development into the Village Overlay District and other growth areas (through a streamlined development process) in order to guide growth away from lands to be preserved.
+The Board of Supervisors should request that the existing Agricultural Security Area Advisory Committee submit a status report of lands under Act 319, Act 515, and Agricultural Security Area protection and to prioritize farms that should be targeted for permanent preservation.
+This report should be shared with area land trusts